Lemon Olive Oil Cake

 How to Make Lemon Olive Oil Cake

-This lemon cake recipe with olive oil is incredibly easy to make!
+This recipe for olive oil cake is incredibly easy to make!
 Here’s a look at how it comes together:

 1. Simply whisk together the wet ingredients, then add in the dry.